posty65841/readme-gen/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-this project allows a user to generate a rad me from their command terminal .
+this project allows a user to generate a rad me from their command terminal via node js  .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>